The,Photo,Of,Large,Intestine,Is,On,The,Man’s,Body

 4. Microbiome Imbalance – Stress disrupts gut bacteria, affecting digestion and bowel function.

+Wondering how to get rid of stress diarrhea quickly?
+The first step is calming your nervous system to slow down digestion and reduce urgency.
 Fortunately, there are effective strategies to prevent and manage stress-induced digestive issues.

 1. Lower Stress Levels